About

 Black Student Admissions Pathway

 The BSAP personal essay will be reviewed by the BSAP Standing Committee to assess eligibility for the pathway.
-Black applicants applying through the BSAP must meet all posted admission requirements and be selected to participate in the MMI.
-After the MMI, Black applicants verified through the BSAP, who are granted a panel interview, will be assessed by a panel of a Black physician and a Black medical learner.
+Black applicants applying through the BSAP must meet all posted admission requirements and be selected to participate in the interview process.
+Black applicants verified through the BSAP, who are granted an interview, will be assessed by a panel of a Black physician and a Black medical learner.
 Currently, there are no dedicated seats for the BSAP.

 Admission information

-Admission to the University of Saskatchewan (USask) College of Medicine's M.D. program requires a mixture of academic and non-academic requirements with considerations given to DSAAP and Saskatchewan Connectedness Index scores.
-Below is a summary of the criteria that is required for admission to the M.D. program, however, applicants must review the Applicant Information Document for a complete understanding of these requirements.
+Admission to the University of Saskatchewan (USask) College of Medicine's M.D. program requires a mixture of academic and non-academic requirements with considerations given to DSAAP and Saskatchewan/rural connectedness index scores Below is a summary of the criteria that is required for admission to the M.D. program, however, applicants must review the Applicant Information Document for a complete understanding of these requirements.
 The Applicant Information Document is the official source of admission requirements, policies and procedures.

 Applicants must review the Applicant Information Document for a complete understanding of these requirements.
 The Applicant Information Document is the official source of admission requirements, policies and procedures.